byui-cit/wdd131/src/prove/recipe-book-1.md

 ## **05** Add Social Media Meta information

 You should have done some exploration this week about Social Media Meta tags.
-We should add that to our website so people can share our content on their social media platforms.
+These meta tags give social media sites the information they need to display a nice summary of our site for easy posting to social media.
+We should add some tags to our website so people can share our content on their social media platforms.
 Here's an example of the recommended tags:

 ```html
 <meta property="og:title" content="Page Title">